schylerwagner/SaaS-Analytics-Engineering/docs/07_analytics_marts.md

 Average total `usage_duration_secs` recorded per calendar day during the reporting month.

-The executive mart may expose this metric in hours for readability while preserving seconds in the underlying fact table.
+The executive mart exposes this metric as average daily usage hours for improved readability while preserving seconds in the underlying fact table.

 ---